wilber-guy/TextGeneration/README.md

 An example the model generated was as follows.

-Hidden text: i am the secret
+<b>Hidden text </b>  <i>i am the secret</i>

-Model produced text: street,  is  a  musking  the  hand  everything  staluling  equally  carry,"  reflect.  every  time in it of the consideration bulsed on that copulspose of wramur "to--stopped; now. is you laid to as he had made his words.
+<b>Model produced text </b>  <i>street,  is  a  musking  the  hand  everything  staluling  equally  carry,"  reflect.  every  time in it of the
+consideration bulsed on that copulspose of wramur "to--stopped; now. is you laid to as he had made his words.</i>

 If you read the first letter of each word, you will see it spells out our hidden text.
 However, you will also notice the text is a bunch of gibberish that makes no sense and is spelled wrong about as often as it is correct.